 Why is this medicine prescribed?

-Fruquintinib is used to treat a certain type of colorectal cancer (cancer that begins in the large intestine) that has spread to other parts of the body in adults who have already been treated with other chemotherapy medications and have not improved or worsened.
+Fruquintinib is used to treat a certain type of colon or rectal cancer (cancer that begins in the large intestine).
 Fruquintinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
 This helps stop or slow the spread of cancer cells.

 Are there other uses for this medicine?